kubocd/kubocd-doc/docs/user-guide/150-ingress-controller.md

 127.0.0.1 localhost podinfo1.ingress.kubodoc.local
 ```

-Make sure the hostname matches **exactly** what was provided in the Release parameters.
+Make sure the fqdn matches **exactly** what was provided in the podinfo `Release` parameters.

 You should now be able to access the 'podinfo` web server:

 👉 [http://podinfo1.ingress.kubodoc.local](http://podinfo1.ingress.kubodoc.local){:target="_blank"}.

+Of course, since we are using a CA that is not trusted by your workstation, you will need to bypass some security warnings.